RTSYork/VLAB/README.md

 ## Common Issues

-### Asking for root password when relay connects to the boardserver
+### Asking for root password when relay connects to the board server
-This happens when the relay cannot read the `keys/id_rsa` key, which is used for host key authentication between the `relay` and `boardserver` containers.
-Ensure that the keys in `/keys/` are readable by the Docker user.
+This happens when the relay cannot read the `keys/id_rsa` key, which is used for authentication between the `relay` and `boardserver` containers.
+Ensure that the keys in `/keys/` are readable by the relay Docker container.

+### Asking for vlab password when relay connects to the board host
+This can happen when the relay cannot read the `keys/id_rsa` key, which is used for authentication.
+Ensure that the keys in `/keys/` are readable by the relay Docker container.
+Also check that the correct public key file has been installed with appropriate permissions to `/home/vlab/.ssh/authorized_keys` on the board host.

+### Permission denied: '/vlab/log/access.log'
+This error can happen when trying to access the VLAB or run any command that writes to a log from the relay.
+Ensure that the `log` directory inside the VLAB folder (or just the log files, if they are already created) is writable from the Docker container.